bvalot/pyMLST/README.md

 - **strain**: List the strains present in the database, in combination with **-c** options, you can obtained the number of gene found for each strains.
 - **gene**: List the genes present in the database.
-In combination with **-m** option, you can determined the gene present in the majority of strains.
+In combination with **-m** option, you can restrict to the gene present in the majority of strains.
 - **mlst**: Table containing the mlst profile of each strains.
 To simplify the result, you can export only genes with different alleles with the **-k** option.
-- **distance**: Matrix of distances between strain.
+- **distance**: Matrix of distances between strains.
-Each distance between a paired of strains are calculated as the number of genes with a different alleles omittiong the missing data.
+Each distance between a paired of strains are calculated as the number of genes with a different alleles omitting the missing data.
-You can used only genes present in a sufficient number of strains with the **-m** option.
+For the calculation, you can used only genes present in a sufficient number of strains with the **-m** option.

 ```
 ./mlst_extract_table.py -h